SoSanty/AI_Belief_Revision_Agent/README.md

 ```
 (NOT B) AND (B OR C) OR (A AND (NOT C)) AND D
 ```
+Make sure the parenthesis are correct in your input, otherwise there could be errors when expanding.

 Biimplication (`<->`) and implication (`->`) are also supported.